Abishur Prakash

-Abishur Prakash (born September 21, 1991) is a Canadian expert on geopolitics and technology.
-He is a futurist at Center for Innovating the Future (CIF), a consulting firm located in Toronto, Canada.
+Abishur Prakash (born September 21, 1991) is a Canadian businessman, author, and geopolitical expert.
+He is the chief executive officer and founder of The Geopolitical Business, an advisory firm based in Toronto, Canada.
+Prior to this, he worked as a futurist at Center for Innovating the Future, a foresight agency.

 Early life and education

 Prakash was born in New Zealand to parents from India.
 He had his childhood in Australia and grew up in Canada.

-Prakash has a B.A. in "Politics and Governance" from Ryerson University.
+Prakash has a B.A. in "Politics and Governance" from Ryerson University (now Toronto Metropolitan University).